minetest-whynot/whynot-game/builder/README.md

+# Development and Maintenance

 Builder scripts allow you to generate and update the game from source mods.

-# Let's start - Clone the repository
+## Let's start - Clone the repository

 ```
 git clone --recurse-submodules https://github.com/minetest-whynot/whynot-game
 ```

-# Update using build-mods.sh
+## Update using build-mods.sh

 ```
 git pull --recurse-submodules